HwNekhenite/AdrianMod/README.md

 - 1x Celestial Sigil
 - 1x Gold or Platinum Bar

-Use the sigil anywhere.
+Use the item anywhere.
 Good luck.

 ## Notes
 - Recommended to fight post-Moon Lord